Blast Your Glutes With This At-Home Workout

 Cooks Single Leg Glute Hip Bridge

 This is an excellent warm-up exercise to activate your glutes and hamstrings.
-It’s a variation on the traditional glute bridge that teaches you the difference between the range of motion of your hip and range of motion of your lumbar spine.
+It’s a variation on the traditional glute bridge that teaches you the difference between the range of motion of your hip and the range of motion of your lumbar spine.

-Holding your knee up to your chest will allow you take the lower back out of the movement which will isolate your glutes and hamstrings.
+Holding your knee up to your chest will allow you to take the lower back out of the movement which will isolate your glutes and hamstrings.
 You will not be able to lift your hips up as high with this variation.

 With Cooks Glute Hip Bridge and the tennis ball, you can relax your psoas muscle, in turn allowing your glutes and hamstrings to contract.